teamscode/teamscode.github.io/_posts/blog/2019-03-24-looking-forward-with-teamscode.md

 blog_title: Looking forward with TeamsCode
 blog_desc:  Planning for the rest of the school year and promoting further transparency.
 blog_img: /assets/blog_images/looking-forward.png
-blog_date: March 24, 2019
+blog_date: March 25, 2019
 author: Chris Elliott
 ---

 On April 1st, 2017, TeamsCode hosted its first high school programming contest.
-Back then, we were called _CodeMIHS_, but we soon changed our name to TeamsCode to match our ambitions and our ambitions.
+Back then, we were called _CodeMIHS_, but we soon changed our name to TeamsCode to match our ambitions and our mission.
 We wanted to both grow the organization to multiple high schools and states, beyond MIHS, as well as promote a collaborative atmosphere where high schoolers can actually have fun learning to code.

 Two years later, we're very happy with the progress we've made.
 However, we want to do more to encourage students to host their own events.
 There's a few steps we're looking to take in order to achieve this goal.